octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 }
 ```

-Notice that candidate are identified by a `string` value (entrypoint argument) and the storage is a `map string int`.
+Notice that candidates are identified by a `string` value (entrypoint argument) and the storage is a `map string int`.

 Notice that amount of XTZ transferred must be lower than 5000000 otherwise the execution fails.